 It wasn’t easy growing up as an Indian in Australia.
-Shortly after the 9/11 attacks I was walking in the city.
-A group of drunk men started yelling insults trying to provoke a fight.
-I tried to ignore what they said.
-But their words kept playing over and over again in my mind.
-It was a different world back then.
+At times I was called names such as ‘paki’ and ‘curry muncher’.
 I don’t think it was easy for any minority growing up in the 90’s.
-During high-school I remember a basketball hurled at my friends head just because he was gay.
+During high-school a basketball was hurled at my friends head just because he was gay.
 Maybe you also had it tough growing up?

 I vowed I would ‘show them all’ someday.
-I would become a big-shot.
-I would have a big house, fancy car and stunning wife.
+I would become a big shot.
+I would have a mansion, fancy car and stunning wife.

 1. join a consulting firm, work in a city office with water views; OR 2. join a tiny startup, work in a warehouse in the outer suburbs.

 Which offer would you accept?

 This was the decision I had to make back in 2005.
 I took the consulting job.
 Working for a ‘Big-4′ consulting firm sounded impressive.
 But one day I looked around the office and realised I didn’t want my Manager’s job.
 I didn’t even want the top job (Partner).Sure, the money would be great.
 But I realised the more senior you became, the less time you got to spend with your family.